-• If const is present, the compiler will check that no assignment to an element of a appears in the body of find largest.
+If const is present, the compiler will check that no assignment to an element of a appears in the body of find_largest.

-Consequence 2: The time required to pass an array to a function doesn't depend on the size of the array.

-There's no penalty for passing a large array, since no copy of the array is made.
+- Consequence 2: The time required to pass an array to a function doesn't depend on the size of the array. - There's no penalty for passing a large array, since no copy of the array is made.

-- Consequence 3: An array parameter can be declared as a pointer if desired. - find_largest could be defined as follows:
+- Consequence 3: An array parameter can be declared as a pointer if desired.

-'''
+- find_largest could be defined as follows:

 int find_largest(int a, int n)

 {

 ...

 }

+- Declaring a to be a pointer is equivalent to declaring it to be an array; the compiler treats the declarations as though they were identical.

+The following declaration causes the compiler to set aside space for 10 integers and assign the address of first element to a int a[10];

 '''

-Declaring a to be a pointer is equivalent to declaring it to be an array; the compiler treats the declarations as though they were identical.

-- Although declaring a parameter to be an array is the same as declaring it to be a pointer, the same isn't true for a variable. - The following declaration causes the compiler to set aside space for 10 integers and assign the address of first element to a
+a = 0; / What happens? /

 '''

-int a[10];

-a = 0; / What happen? /

-'''

-The following declaration causes the compiler to allocate space for a pointer variable:
+• The following declaration causes the compiler to allocate space for a pointer variable:

-''' int a;
+int a;

-a = 0; / What happen? / '''
+a = 0; / What happens? /

-Consequence 4: A function with an array parameter can be passed an array "slice"-a sequence of consecutive elements.

-An example that applies find_largest to elements 5 through 14 of an array b:
+- Consequence 4: A function with an array parameter can be passed an array "slice"-a sequence of consecutive elements. - An example that applies find_largest to elements 5 through 14 of an array b: largest = find_largest(&b[5], 10);

-'''

-largest = find_largest(&b[5], 10);

-'''